Rider's Guide Text Page - Access Services : ASI

 > Customers Using Mobility Devices

-What Kind of Eligibility do You Have?
 Please read your Welcome Letter to find out whether you have Unrestricted or Restricted eligibility.
-If you are Restricted, you may schedule only the type of trips described in the letter.
+If you have Restricted eligibility, you may schedule only the type of trips described in the letter.
 If you have Temporary eligibility, please note the expiration date.

-Your Access Rider Identification (ID) Card Your Access Rider ID Number is located on the front of the card immediately below your name.
+Your Access Rider ID Number is located on the front of the card immediately below your name.
 You will need to show your Access Rider ID Card every time you take an Access trip.
-If you lose your card, please call Access Customer Service right away.
+If you lose your card, please call Access Customer Service right away to deactivate your card.
 There is a processing cost for a replacement card, and it may take up to three weeks to receive a replacement card.

 Do not allow anyone else to use your Access Rider ID Card for any reason.
 Allowing anyone else to use your ID constitutes fraud and is strictly prohibited.
 Allowing anyone else to use your ID could result in criminal prosecution and/or the loss of your eligibility.

-If You Change Your Mobility Device: Access will keep a record of the mobility device you used at your certification interview.
+Changing Your Mobility Device: Access will keep a record of the mobility device you used at your certification interview.
 If you change your device, you must call Access Customer Service and let us know.
 This is important, because the vehicle we send out for your trip must be able to accommodate your device.
 Please note that you may be asked to return to the Access Eligibility Center to be re-evaluated.

-If You Need Information Sent in a Different Format: Please call Access Customer Service if you need Access information provided in large print, Braille or electronic format.
+Requests for Information Sent in a Different Format: Please call Access Customer Service if you need Access information provided in large print,

-If You Change Your Name, Address or Phone Number: Please call Access Customer Service 1.800.827.0829 TDD 1.800.827.1359 if you change your name, home address, mailing address, phone number, or other information, such as your emergency contact.
+TDD 1.800.827.1359 if you change your name, home address, mailing address, phone number, or other information,

-and are not required to be in a carrier.
+to be in a carrier, however, they

 > Next-Day Service